SumerSabharwal/linked-blog-starter-md/Software Engineering 2/Week 1/Intro to Software Engineering 2.md

 ![[Pasted image 20241217165415.png]]

 - Earliest model in developing software
-- Extreme overlap in analysis, synthesis a
+- Extreme overlap in analysis, synthesis and operation
+- No formal specification or requirements analysis

+Issues with this model: